nlamonaco86/CastlesAndCoding/README.md

 to classic text-based roleplaying games of the past.
 ```

 C&C is currently played entirely from the command line in your Node.js console.
-Future developments will include a front end inspired by MS-DOS era text-based games.
+A front end, playable from your browser, is currently under development.

 ## Text-Based Character & Monster Creation